Maintained and updated by TWICE#9958

-Eula is a hyper carry, and you need to play around her.
+Eula is a hypercarry, and you need to play around her.
 Most of her rotations and team comps should be built around setting her up to deal the most damage she possibly can.
-She also benefits from hyper investment, leveling her to 90, with Talent lv 9, or 10 if you have the crowns.
+She also benefits from hyper investment, such as leveling her to 90, Talent lv 9 or 10, and highly-invested artifacts.

-There is this misconception that Eula is a very strong boss killer.
+There is a misconception that Eula is a very strong boss killer.
 This is partially correct, but not entirely.
 It is true her nuking potential means she is capable of accelerating a lot of bosses’ vulnerable phases, thus ending the fight sooner.
-However, a boss fight’s scripted nature means some bosses such as the Pyro Hypostasis and Maguu Kenki 2nd phase hard counter Eula with vulnerable phases shorter than the time it takes for her to unleash her full combo, especially with a very backloaded kit that requires time to ramp up.
+However, several boss fights’ scripted natures means some bosses such as the Pyro Hypostasis and Maguu Kenki 2nd phase can counter Eula with vulnerable phases shorter than the time it takes for her to unleash her combo.
+Knowing when to pop her Burst early will prove to be a very valuable skill to learn.

 ❧ Bad AoE:

 There is also the misconception that Eula has bad AoE but completely excels in 2-4 enemy count content.
 Again, this is only partially true.
 If you play Eula statically, without adapting your combo to floors, Eula has a very bad time against AoE content.

 However, as a Claymore character, she is capable of hitting multiple enemies with one attack, her Burst has a decently large AoE that with good positioning and conscious gameplay, you can destroy mob floors with proper AI manipulation.
 Also, mob content tends to feature humanoid enemies (hilichurls, treasure hoarders, Fatuis), which inherently have low Physical damage resistance, which makes Eula’s AoE issues quite exaggerated.

 Unless you compare her to Venti, and no one wins against him.

 The last misconception about Eula is she absolutely destroys single target floors or floors with a very low enemy count.